Fabric: Pure Mulberry Silk

 Weaving Cluster: Pochampally (Telangana)

-Care: Green dry cleaning or separate hand-wash in cold water and mild detergents.
-Some color may wash off in first few washes.
-Avoid frequent washing, reverse dry in shade and iron on reverse is recommended to preserve the beauty of this fabric.
+Care: Green dry cleaning or handwash with cold water and mild detergents only when absolutely necessary.
+Iron on reverse is recommended to preserve the beauty of this fabric.

 Disclaimer: Characteristic imperfections associated with handweaving maybe noticed.
 This is not a flaw but indicative of handmade process.
 Despite every effort to showcase each product’s color and design, please note that actual colors may vary due to different device settings and other factors.